Portfolio

 Results and reflections

-As I had decided to adopt Lean and Agile practices, including testing our solutions early, we were able to complete the project efficiently within 4 months.
-The client was also happy with how we brought to life their vision of bringing career planning to users, with 90% of users doing the activities during our final round of testing.
+As I had decided to adopt Lean and Agile practices, including testing our design early, we were able to complete the project efficiently within 4 months.
+The client was happy with how we brought to life their vision of bringing career planning to users, with 90% of users doing the activities during our final round of testing.

 Back to top